Sustainability Through the Longest Conveyor Belt in India

 India’s longest conveyor belt, measuring approximately 7 kilometers in length, is a testament to modern engineering and design capabilities.
 Constructed primarily from high-grade, durable materials, the belt is designed to withstand the abrasive nature of the heavy loads it carries.
 It features a multi-layered fabric core covered with a protective layer of rubber, which is both wear-resistant and designed to reduce slippage and heat build-up during operation.

-The belt’s width and thickness are optimized to handle a significant capacity — capable of transporting thousands of tons of material per hour.
+The conveyor belt’s width and thickness are optimized to handle a significant capacity — capable of transporting thousands of tons of material per hour.
 This capability is critical in maintaining a steady supply chain and operational flow in industries such as mining and manufacturing.
 The conveyor operates at a speed designed to maximize efficiency while preserving the integrity of the materials transported, typically maintaining a speed of about 5 meters per second.

 Materials Transported